krishna570/krishna570/README.md

 ---

-# 💡 Quote
+# 💡 Favorite Quote

 <div align="center">

-> **"Every line of code I write today brings me one step closer to becoming the engineer I dream of becoming."** 💙
+> **"Every line of code I write today brings me one step closer to becoming the engineer I aspire to be."** 💙

 </div>